freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/what-is-python-used-for/index.md

 #### Telegram Bots Development
 You can use Python and some Python-libraries for developing your own <a href='https://core.telegram.org/bots' target="_blank" rel="nofollow">Telegram Bots</a>

+#### Data Gathering by crawling and scraping
+Python could also be used by parse pages source codes and retrieve its data.
+Using some python modules, such as: Scrapy and also (for some reasons and pages which uses javascript) Selenium, should do the trick!

 #### More Information:
 Here's a <a href='https://www.python.org/about/apps/' target='_blank' rel='nofollow'>link</a> to a section of the official Python website describing its various applications.